How RAMP Works

 - Mentees will be part of an action learning set (ALS) - structured sessions for small groups to address challenging and complex issues together.
 Each set will meet once a month.

-- Every mentee will deliver a one-hour seminar on a subject of their choice to the rest of the mentees.
+- Every mentee will deliver a one-hour seminar (via Zoom) on a subject of their choice to the rest of the mentees.

-- Mentees will commit to attending all of the seminars and action learning set meetings.
+- Mentees will commit to attending all of the seminars (usually early evening meetings) and action learning set meetings (usually lunch meetings)

-- Mentees will attend an induction day and debrief day.
+- Mentees will attend an in-person induction day, and an in-person graduation ceremony.

-- Working in any role within broadcast radio or audio production.
+- Work in any role within broadcast radio or audio production.
 For example: production, presentation, journalism, technology, craft, commercial and support roles.

 - Have more than five years’ professional experience in the industry

-- Able to attend a selection interview via Zoom in December 2021 if shortlisted
+- Are able to attend a selection interview via Zoom in November if shortlisted

-- Can commit to receiving six hours of mentoring between January – June 2022 via face-to-face meetings, email, telephone or Zoom conversations as agreed with mentor
+- Can commit to receiving six hours of mentoring between January and July via face-to-face meetings, email, telephone or Zoom conversations as agreed with mentor

 - Can commit to attending the RAMP seminars and action learning sets

-- Can attend mentoring scheme sessions including an induction seminar in January 2022, and a debrief and graduation session in June 2022.
+- Can attend a one-day debrief and graduation session to be held in London on 27th June

 You do not have to be a Radio Academy Member to apply, but we will require you to become a member if you are selected.